erogers6264/coolgermanfilms/README.md

 ## Bugs and feature requests
 Have a bug or a feature request?
 Please e-mail me at erogers6264@gmail.com

-## Versioning
-Version 0.1
-Future versions will be featured on GitHub when I create an account

 ## Creators
 Ethan Rogers
 Udacity